Lisa (Mona) Bourque-Bearskin

-The Indigenous relations circle is one of six councils within the Canadian Nurses Association that will support the board of directors in an advisory capacity with respect to activities and decisions being considered and undertaken by the board.
+The Indigenous advisory council is one of six councils within the Canadian Nurses Association that will support the board of directors in an advisory capacity with respect to activities and decisions being considered and undertaken by the board.

-The Indigenous relations circle will provide guidance, wisdom, and recommendations to the CNA board of directors from the unique perspective of Indigenous persons.
+The Indigenous advisory council will provide guidance, wisdom, and recommendations to the CNA board of directors from the unique perspective of Indigenous persons.

 - Review and provide guidance to CNA on its organizational priorities and strategies from the lens of Indigenous Peoples